MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-secure-apps-app-hygiene-features.md

 # Secure apps with app hygiene features

 Have you ever wanted to see the apps that your organization owns but isn't using, but didn't know how to?
 Or clean up unused or expiring credentials more easily?
-Azure AD recently released recommendations to help you identify such apps [link to the announcement].
-Now, App Governance provides the app hygiene feature suite for all OAuth-enabled apps, including controls and insights on unused apps, unused credentials, and expiring credentials.
+Azure AD recently released recommendations to help you identify such apps.
+Now, App Governance provides the app hygiene feature suite which includes controls and insights on unused apps, unused credentials, and expiring credentials.
 These features enable automatic control over these apps and provide additional app behavior context to help you determine the risk these apps pose in your environment.

 Watch this video for a brief explanation of these features: